hirofumi0810/tensorflow_end2end_speech_recognition/models/README.md

 # TODO
-- Attention Model
+- Beam serarch decoder in the Attention-based models
-- LAS model
+- LAS(Listen, Attend, and Spell) model
-- Multi-GPU versions
-- Gausian Noise when training
+- Add Gausian noise to inputs and weights when training
-- Warp CTC loss
+- Warp CTC loss training
 - WFST decoder
-- Sequence Training
+- Sequence Training such as sMBR